jlegatheaux/cnss/README.md

 link 0.0 1.0 10000000 10 0.0 0.0 down
 ```

 introduces a link from interface 0 of node 0 to interface 0 of node 1 with a 10 Mbps bit rate, 0.0 error rate, 0.0 jitter and starting in state down.
+Jitter is defined as percentage of the link bandwidth and the propagation time varies randomly in the range [latency .. latency * jitter].

 The configuration file can also introduce several types of events to be fired at given time steps.
 The general syntax is *event_name time_of_event event_parameters*.
-Here are examples of the possible ones.
+Here are examples of the available events.

 ```
 traceroute 12000 origin_node destination_node